rodekruis/espocrm-training/docs/rental/page1.md

 **1. Registration through Kobo form**
 - To register through Kobo, you need to use KoboCollect, an Android application, and configure it as explained in Sec.
 4.3.

 - When filling the form, carefully read the explanations underneath the questions

 -	People arrive at the registration location with an SMS code, this code should be entered in the registration form; this is how the pre-registration is linked to the registration

 **2. Registration directly in EspoCRM**
 -	Click on the `Affected households` entity in the upper bar

 -	You are directed to the page with all existing registrations

 -	To create a new registration, click on `Create affected household` at the top-right

 -	The registration form opens

 -	The question of the form are divided into multiple themes

 **3. Eligibility status**
 -	An eligibility status is assigned to affected households during registration

 -	Based on an eligibility score, the eligibility status assigned can be:

     - Approved

     - Rejected

     - Needs validation

 -	Eligibility score is currently calculated based on the following parameters, but this can be adjusted based on your eligibility criteria:

     - Household composition (I.e., single, elderly headed, large family)

     - Health (I.e., physical, and chronic difficulties)

     - Accommodation type (I.e., if household has access to accommodation or live in a collective center)

 -	The eligibility status can be seen under the overview of the affected households and the status for each household can be updated by;

   - Clicking on the household ID

   - Navigate to status

   - Update eligibility status

   ![image](https://github.com/user-attachments/assets/cf5d98c5-447c-4d94-87c2-64ba4226b4af)

-**4. Manually approve or reject affected household** To manually approve or reject affected household:
+**4. Manually approve or reject affected household**

+To manually approve or reject affected household

 -	Go to `Affected households`

 -	Search and filter to the household using the household ID or name (registration name)

 -	Click on `household ID`

 -	Navigate to `Status`

 -	Click on the tick box to manually approve or reject the household

 **5. Registration status**